Can and should you drink the tap water in Milan?

 Nonetheless, if we were to assess whether bottled water in Milan is safer than Milan tap water, then we would have to say that there is no difference whatsoever.
 The only distinction would be in the taste and flavor of the water, which is why many locals prefer choosing bottled water.

 But we recycle so it's ok to drink bottled water?

 According to official sources, approximately 54 percent of the plastic waste in Milan gets recycled.
 And while there is a positive trend, way too many bottles end up on landfills and in the nature.
 There the plastic breaks down into microplastics whereas it poses a health risk to animals and pollutes the water.
 This can be avoided through the use of tap water.

 Is Bottled Water Healthier?

 No, bottled water isn’t necessarily healthier than tap water.
-Considering that Milan tap water goes through all the checking processes needed to assess its safety, it is safe to drink.
+Considering that Milan tap water goes through all the testing processes needed to assess its safety, it is safe to drink.
 The water in Milan comes from springs, as it is the case for most cities located in the northern part of Italy so in reality the tap water and the bottled water is probably the same.

 Should Tourists Drink Bottled Water or Tap Water?

-This is entirely up to you to decide.
 Both tap water in Milan and bottled water are safe to drink.
 It depends on your preferences – whether you want your water to have a specific taste, flavor or you prefer sparkling water.
 But from a cost and environmental point of view buying bottled water (on plastic or glass) is crazy.
 Because first you will pay 100 times more than necessary for it and secondly less than 20% of recycled bottles get turned into new bottles.
 So avoid bottled water if you can.

 If you really need to carry water with you, then you should invest in a good water bottle.
 To play things even safer, you can buy a portable water filter so that you ensure the water is clean.